 Forest fires in Australia are worsening

 The Black Summer forest fires of 2019–2020 in Australia burned more than 24 million hectares (59 million acres), directly causing 33 deaths and almost 450 more from smoke inhalation.
-Nearly 3…Continue readingForest fires in Australia are worsening
+Nearly 3 billion animals…Continue readingForest fires in Australia are worsening

 Human emissions causing increasing rates of albatross break-ups

 Climate change and warming waters are pushing black-browed albatross break-up rates higher.
 Typically after choosing a partner, only 1-3% would separate in search of greener romantic pastures.
-But in…Continue readingHuman emissions causing increasing rates of albatross break-ups
+But in the years…Continue readingHuman emissions causing increasing rates of albatross break-ups

 Brazil Amazon deforestation up 22% in a year; a 15 year record